cryptictwin/JavaScript-Projects/README.md

 Boolean example
 let isStudent = false;
 let message = isStudent ?
 "You are a student" : "You are NOT a student";

+SWITCH = can be an efficient replacement to many 'else if' statements let day = 1

+switch(day) {
+    case 1
+        code
+        break:
+    case 2
+        code
+        break:
+    ...
+}
+have break: statements after each case so once a case is true, it breaks out of the switch, rather than executing every line of code the comes after